gelatinescreams/The-One-File/README.md

 - Encrypted break glass documentation
 - Offline or air gapped environments
 - Sharing a topology by sending a single file

-## New Updates 11/24/25!
-- Version 1.5 brings a few additions and a few more fixes.
-- Import / Export data to upgrade/downgrade The One File version.
-- Free drawn lines now have styling.
-Full, dashed and dotted along with arrow directions!
-- Mobile footer styling.
-- Bug fixes: (Too many to count.
-Squashed many bugs in both desktop and mobile)

-## What's next?
-- Version 2.0 with a seperate "online" option that adds self hosted icons from
-- Simple icons or Material
-- Selfh.st self hosted icons

 ## Features
 - Zero coding knowledge required